West Germany v France (1982 FIFA World Cup)

 On 8 July 1982, West Germany and France played in the semi-finals of the 1982 FIFA World Cup at the Ramón Sánchez Pizjuán Stadium in Seville, Spain.
 The match is known in both countries as the Night of Seville (Nacht von Sevilla, Nuit de Séville).
 The match was won by West Germany 5–4 on penalties.
 They advanced to face Italy in the final.
 Thanks to its back-and-forth drama, four goals in extra time and a dramatic penalty shoot-out, the match is regarded as one of the best football matches of all time.
 It is considered by French captain Michel Platini to be his "most beautiful game."
-West Germany's victory was the first time in the history of the World Cup that a shoot-out determined the outcome.
+West Germany's victory was the first time in the history of the World Cup whose outcome was determined by a penalty shoot-out; while the penalty shoot-out rule was already in place since the 1974 FIFA World Cup, it had not been used in the four matches that would require it in the two tournaments prior (the third place matches and the finals).